Malekz/Project_Memory_Card_Game/README.md

 # Memory Game Project

 Memory Game is a complete browser-based card matching game (also known as Concentration).
 But this isn’t just any memory game!
-It’s a shnazzy, well-designed, feature-packed memory game!
+It’s a shnazzy, well-designed, feature-packed memory game.

 It is part of udacity's Front-End Nanodegree projects.